 Thoracic discectomy uses laser ablation and a percutaneous needle to open the disc.
 For example, it is specifically indicated when the disc herniation occurs within the nucleus pulpous and is contraindicated when free disc disintegration is visible.
 Doctors perform thoracic discectomy using either an anterior (front side) or a posterolateral approach (backside).

-Doctors usually approach a herniated disc through the chest cavity, which involves a video assisted open thoracotomy.
-Doctors consider this as minimally invasive spine surgery.
+Doctors usually approach a herniated disc through the chest cavity, which involves a video-assisted open thoracotomy.
+Doctors consider this a minimally invasive spine surgery.
 Furthermore, the surgeon uses a thoracoscope, which provides a video.
 Thoracoscopies get placed in the thorax through a small cut to display actual images of the surgical part or area on a screen.
 These images aid the surgeon in removing the herniated disc by inserting several instruments through small incisions.
 Moreover, this procedure constitutes the least invasive and results in the quickest recovery of any procedure.

 The posterolateral strategy means removing the chest cavity through the thoracic spine’s backside.
 A small trocar (a drainage outlet) gets incised on the backside of the affected area for the transpedicular thoracic discectomy.
 The surgeon can see the protruded disc through the lens of a 70° endoscope.
 This minimally invasive method helps patients by avoiding the need for a complicated postoperative chest operation.
 For calcified or soft discs, the recovery time for a thoracic discectomy occurs quickly.
 According to research, while the posterolateral approach is appropriate for these types of discs, the anterior approach is appropriate for removing calcified discs in the inner core.